Glossary of Terms and Abbreviations in the Behaviorology

 Primary Reinforcer.
 See Unconditioned reinforcer.

-Punishment.
-A behavior change process in which a stimulus during or immediately following a response results in a decrease in the strength of that behavior across subsequent occasions.
-(Fraley, 2008) Punishment weakens the evocative power of the SD.
+Punishment (p).
+A behavior change process in which a change in stimulation, during or immediately following a response class member, results in a decrease in the rate or frequency of the response class on subsequent occasions.

 Ratio Strain.
-Disruption of operant responding when a ratio schedule is increased abruptly.
+A disruption in responding when a ratio schedule is increased abruptly.
 Also called “stretching the ratio.”

 Reinforcer.
 A stimulus that, when presented or removed contingent on a behavior, increases the future strength of that behavior across subsequent occasions.

-Reinforcement.
-A behavior change process in which a stimulus immediately following or during a response results in an increase in the strength of that behavior across subsequent occasions.
-(Fraley, 2008) Reinforcement strengthens the evocative power of the SD.
+Reinforcement (r).
+A behavior change process in which a change in stimulation, during or immediately following a response class member, results in an increase in the rate or frequency of the response class on subsequent occasions.

 Resistance to Extinction.
 The persistence of an operant behavior after it is put on an extinction schedule.
 Prominent when the behavior was maintained on an intermittent schedule as opposed to a continuous reinforcement schedule.